DarrenFrenkel/MDSslides/slides/slide5.md

 ![response overview](images/static-file-response.gif)

 - "Web Server" is a general term for a program that answers HTTP requests with a HTTP response.
-- Typically it serves static content inside the r.esponse body.
+- Typically it serves static content.
-- Initially servers only returned static files
+- Initially servers only returned static files from disk.
-- As we said in section 1.1, this is done by mapping a URI to a specific resource (file).
+- Traditionally has been done by mapping a URI to a specific resource (file).